Ram495-ctrl/Travel-Memory-Application-Deployment/README.md

     "shortDescription":"test"
 }

-From Backend application confoguration see the readme.md page in backend-Deployement-notes

-From frontend application confoguration see the readme.md page in frontend-Deployement-notes

 Task 4: Scaling the Application with Load Balancer:

 • Launch Additional EC2 Instances: Create multiple EC2 instances running both the frontend and backend of the TravelMemory application.